Scaseco/jenax/jenax-reprogen-parent/jenax-reprogen-core/README.md

 }
 ```

-* **Step 2a: Use the package scanning utility to automatically register annotated interfaces (or classes) with Jena**.
+* **Step 2a: Use the package scanning utility to automatically register annotated interfaces (or classes) with Jena.**

 ```java
 JenaPluginUtils.scan(LsqQuery.class.getPackage().getName(), BuiltinPersonalities.model);